Herbs for neurogenesis – what are the best ones, and how do they work? Here’s a quick overview:

 Alongside these herbs, it’s important to have a healthy lifestyle in place.
-Exercise daily, take enough sleep, follow beneficial diet – all of them are critical for having peak neurogenesis.
+Exercise daily, take enough sleep, follow beneficial diet – all of them are critical for maintaining healthy neurogenesis in the brain.

-Eating flavonoid-rich foods, along with running daily and perhaps even practicing mindfulness & meditation.
-These are some of the ways to naturally increase brain cell growth and stay mentally sharp for years to come.
+Eating flavonoid-rich foods, along with running daily and practicing mindfulness & meditation.
+These are some of the ways to naturally increase brain cell growth and stay mentally sharp well into old age.

 Further Reading: Best Ways to Increase Neurogenesis Naturally

 Conclusion on Herbs For Neurogenesis

 Neurogenesis is what allows your brain to stay ‘plastic,’ aka, change itself over the course of life.

 Specifically, neural growth in the hippocampus is shown to be extremely important for memory, mood, and cognitive function.
 Low neurogenesis in this area of the brain links to mood disorders as well as mental decline.

 One of the ways you can support your neurogenesis is through exercise, sleep, and a healthy diet.
 Avoiding sugars and highly inflammatory foods while putting emphasis on omega-3 fatty acids and flavonoids that protect brain cells and increase nerve connections.